Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Meta Covariance-constrained Cross Feature Net (Meta Triple-CFN)

 \subsection{The Structure of Meta Triple-CFN}

-The specific details of the utilization strategy for metadata are as follows: Considering the necessity to impose constraints on the $\{q_\alpha|\, \alpha\in [1, S]\}$ across all viewpoints, this paper opts to compute the average of $\{q_\alpha|\, \alpha\in [1, S]\}_l$ for $\in [1, L]$, denoted as $\{\overline{q}_\alpha|\, \alpha\in [1, S]\}$, and to apply constraints to this averaged representation.
-Subsequently, we enumerate all metadata in the RPM database to form a metadata list and denote the total number of elements as \( K \).
-Furthermore, since the metadata contains descriptions of the progressive patterns corresponding to the instances, we process the \( K \) elements in the metadata list using a standard Transformer-Encoder, thereby forming a code book composed of \( K \) vectors.
-This code book is denoted as \(\{T_k | k \in [1, K]\}\).
+The specific details of the utilization strategy for metadata are as follows: Considering the necessity to impose constraints on the $\{q_\alpha | \alpha \in [1, S]\}$ across all viewpoints, this paper opts to compute the average of $\{q_\alpha | \alpha \in [1, S]\}$ for $l \in [1, L]$, denoted as $\{\overline{q}_\alpha | \alpha \in [1, S]\}$, and to apply constraints to this averaged representation.
+Subsequently, we enumerate all metadata in the RPM database to form a metadata list.
+We denote the total number of elements in this list as $K$.
+Furthermore, since the metadata contains descriptions of the progressive patterns corresponding to the instances, we process the $K$ elements in the metadata list using a standard Transformer-Encoder, thus forming a code book composed of $K$ vectors.
+This code book is denoted as $\{T_k | k \in [1, K]\}$.

-Finally, we leverage the infoNCE loss function once more to impose additional constraints on $\{\overline{q}_\alpha|\, \alpha\in [1, S]\}$.
+Finally, we leverage the InfoNCE loss function once more to impose additional constraints on $\{\overline{q}_\alpha|\, \alpha\in [1, S]\}$.
 The vectors within $\{\overline{q}_\alpha|\, \alpha\in [1, S]\}$ are aligned with the corresponding positions in the code book \( \{ T_k | k \in [1, K] \} \) as dictated by the metadata.
 This constraint can be represented by the following formula: